Check Out These 8 Brilliant Uses For Beer

 5. Fight Kidney Stones

 This beverage is also helpful against kidney stones.
-Recent studies have shown that those who drink one beer per day have a 41% lower risk for developing kidney stones.
-And, because it dilates the tubes connecting the kidneys and bladder, it may help you pass kidney stones more easily.
-Just make sure that you don’t use beer in conjunction with antibiotics or pain medications.
-Not only will it neutralize the drugs, but there’s also a chance you’ll do yourself more harm than good.
+Studies have shown that people who drink one beer per day have a 41 percent lower risk for developing kidney stones.
+Because it dilates the tubes connecting the kidneys and bladder, it may also help you pass kidney stones more easily.
+Just make sure you do not use beer in conjunction with antibiotics or pain medications.
+Not only can it neutralize the drugs, there is a chance you will do yourself more harm than good.
+Always check with a doctor first.

 6. Use It As A Fertilizer

-Plants – potted plants, vegetables, and even grass – love the fermented sugars and nutrients in beer.
-If you have brown spots in your lawn or you’re looking for a quick way to perk up other plants, choose a chemical-free brand and apply it with a spray bottle.
+Plants, potted plants, vegetables, and even grass love the fermented sugars and nutrients in beer.
+If you have brown spots in your lawn or you are looking for a quick way to perk up other plants, choose a chemical-free brand and apply it with a spray bottle.
+Dilute one beer in a quart of water for spot treatment; full-strength is too rich.

-You’ve probably heard about beer as a remedy for slugs in the garden, but it works on other pests, too.
-To make a fruit fly trap, pour about a cup of beer in a drinking glass or empty jar, and cover with plastic wrap and secure with a rubber band.
-Poke small holes in the plastic wrap and set it out on your counter (make the holes big enough so they can fly in but small enough that they can’t get back out, a small nail works well).
-They’ll fly in and meet their demise.
+You have probably heard about beer as a remedy for slugs in the garden, but it works on other pests, too.
+To make a fruit fly trap, pour about a cup of beer in a drinking glass or empty jar, cover with plastic wrap, and secure with a rubber band.
+Poke small holes in the plastic wrap and set it out on your counter (make the holes big enough so the flies can fly in but small enough that they cannot get back out; a small nail works well).
+They will fly in and meet their end.

 8. Polish Metal